sunlark/reaction-comments-core/README.md

 - `content` comment content object
 - `workflow` uses Workflow Schema.
 Can have 2 values: `new` for not moderated yet and `approved`
-- `notifyReply` if the comment's author would like to receive notifications about reply for his comment.
+- `notify` if the comment's author would like to receive notifications about reply for his comment.